Timendus/ue1/README.md

 ue1emu <input file> [<cpu speed in hz>]
 ```

+Input file should be either in assembly language (`.asm`) or an assembled binary
-Input file should be a binary.
-The CPU speed is optional; it will run the binary
+file (`.bin`).
+The CPU speed is optional; it will run the binary at 50Hz by
-at 50Hz by default.
-If you specify a different number as the second parameter,
+default.
+If you specify a different number as the second parameter, that speed
-that speed will be used.
+will be used.

 When the emulator is running, you can use `h` to halt the system, `s` to step
 through the instructions (halting after every instruction) or `r` to resume